zzonyo/trust-docs-test/source/index.html.md

 * Will response following string for "header" via api

-    ratelimit-limit: the upper limit of requests per time, unit: time
+    ratelimit-limit: the upper limit of requests per time, unit: times

     ratelimit-interval: reset interval (reset the number of request), unit: ms

-    ratelimit-remaining: the left available request number for this round, unit: time
+    ratelimit-remaining: the left available request number for this round, unit: times

     ratelimit-reset: upper limit of reset time used to reset request number, unit: ms